1. IBS and Nutritional Therapy

 The aetiology of IBS is never black and white, and it will vary from person to person.
 Some studies have reported a genetic causation.
 Others link IBS to dysbiosis (imbalanced gut flora), SIBO (small intestinal bacterial overgrowth).
 Food intolerances and sensitivities, most notably to dairies and gluten may also cause IBS symptoms.
 Just so that you know, you may undertake a test for coeliac disease, which comes out negative.
 This proves that you do not have an intolerance to gluten or allergy to wheat.
 This coeliac intolerance test is anyway not sensitive enough.
 In fact it doesn’t pick up on what the latest scientific data have discovered and named as “non-coeliac-gluten-sensitivity”.
 Scientists estimate that for every person with coeliac disease, there are nearly 10 with non-coeliac-gluten-sensitivity.

 The problem with wheat containing products may be a consequence of the genetic modifications of this grain during the years.
-This was needed to produce higher yields in industrial farming.
 Also, modern baking practices and the amount of added gluten to accelerate the dough rising time may explain the gluten-sensitivity.
 If you would like to know more about the possible link between gluten and IBS, please read my article here.

 more on aetiology